Safety plans and resources Internal use only

 Standard safety plan: Any client with active suicidal ideation, regardless of tier.
 Review at every session while ideation is active.
 Update when life circumstances change significantly.

 Relapse prevention plan: Clients in recovery from substance use, especially early in recovery or following a relapse.
-Can be used alongside the standard safety plan if suicidal ideation is also present.

 Documentation requirements